 Setting your own goal

-Nearly everyone who signs up to Club Soda sets a goal and identifies a reason for changing their drinking.
+Nearly everyone who joins Club Soda sets a goal and identifies a reason for changing their drinking.
 So far these have ranged from wanting to wake up without a headache to losing weight.
 You don’t need to be sober to know that alcohol seeps into every part of our life, from drunken shopping expenditure through to how well you sleep.
 It is therefore no surprise that we want to see a wide range of outcomes.

 It is clear that our alcohol consumption is not isolated from our other habits or changes we make.
 Setting resolutions/goals/challenges, monitoring progress, replacing alcohol with something else, broadcasting your aspirations; these are all behaviour change techniques (BCTs) – we just don’t usually call them that.